futurice/clojure-workshop/materials/section-3/README.md

 ### So, why not just use JavaScript?

-I think we can all agree here that JavaScript has some shortcomings.
-Since JavaScript is quite a feature-rich language, there are many corners in which to have bugs in your code.
+I think we can all agree here that JavaScript has _some_ shortcomings.
+Since JavaScript is quite a feature-rich language, there are many corners in which to hide bugs in your code.
 It requires extensive discipline from the JavaScript developers to ensure that the software written is bug-free.
 The amount of effort required to write robust code in JavaScript is vastly higher than to achieve the same feat in ClojureScript.

 ### What are the differences between Clojure and ClojureScript?